muell149/look_tests/README.md

 ### Embeddings
 1. Installation process

     You can simply clone this repository.
-After that, you need to unzip the simple dataset contained in face_recognition_embeddings/datasets.
+After that, you need to unzip the example dataset contained in face_recognition_embeddings/datasets.

 2. Software dependencies